Justin01Wu/JavaFrame/springBoot/MICRO-SERVICE.md

   For example, I found a bug in the new SICS server.
   But the vendor refused to accept and insisted us to try different ways which can’t help until 3 weeks has passed.
   I am lucky because I have a chance to see their source code and I understand their code a little bit.
+- This article is created by Justin.wu justin01.wu@gmail.com, please contact me if you like to discuss
-- complicated relationship
+- complicated relationship:
   How do we handle complicated relationship when a new version is not backwards compatible?
-- What is cost for this direction: developing cost, running cost, and maintain cost Data management cost (back up data, copy to testing environment) learning curve
+* What is cost for this direction:
+    * developing cost, running cost, and maintain cost, Data management cost (back up data, copy to testing environment)
+    * learning curve
-    Did we compare the benefits and costs before we go to this direction?
+    * Did we compare the benefits and costs before we go to this direction?

 * How to handle Microservices security:
     * centralized authentication centre to manage all types of users?